artmedlar/Bushnell-Watermark-Remover/README.md

 # Watermark Remover for Bushnell Trail Camera Videos

-A robust, cross-platform Python tool to automatically remove the Bushnell trail camera watermark from videos.
+Bushnell trail cameras add a bright orange 110x110 pixel Bushnell logo to the lower left corner of videos.
+This logo is obtrusive and there is no way to politely ask the camera to not do this.
+So here we have a cross-platform Python tool which will automatically obscure this watermark.
+It does this by whiting-out the lower part of the logo (to match the info bar across the bottom of the frame) and pasting over the top half of the logo with a piece of nearby image.
 The script extracts frames, patches the watermark region, and reassembles the cleaned video.

 ## Features
 - Removes Bushnell watermark from video frames